 Step 5: Create Structured Interview Questions

 Create a structured set of interview questions, and ask each candidate the same questions.
 Why?
-Because interviews are often breeding grounds for unconscious biases.
+Because interviews are often susceptible environments for unconscious biases to arise.
 By creating structured interview questions, your team will be better able to compare responses and treat candidates equally.

 Now, that’s not to say you need to ask the questions verbatim or you can’t ask candidates more specific questions about their background.
 It is, however, important to be cognizant of how and why your interviews differ between candidates.